wrfrohlich/BITalino_Server/README.md

 #### 2.2 - Using the Docker Compose:

-After to prepare the enviroment to use the docker compose it is necessary to run the containers to start the database and dashboard
+After to prepare the enviroment to use the docker compose it is necessary to run the containers to start the application to processing the data, the database and the dashboard.
+For this, the bash must be change in the path with the files of this project, in sequence using `cd Docker` and `docker-compose up -d` to run the containers.

 #### 2.3 - Using the Database (__PostgreSQL__):